 Top 5 Places to Stay During the Great Migration in Kenya

-This month, travelers can once again watch in awe during one of the greatest animal shows on Earth, the Great Migration.
-Each year from July through October, millions of zebra, wildebeest, and Thomson’s Gazelle venture from Tanzania’s Serengeti National Park to Kenya’s sprawling Maasai Mara National Reserve, making way for one of the most amazing natural spectacles in the world.
+Each year, travelers can watch in awe during one of the greatest animal shows on Earth, the Great Migration.
+Starting in July through October, millions of zebra, wildebeest, and Thomson’s Gazelle venture from Tanzania’s Serengeti National Park to Kenya’s sprawling Maasai Mara National Reserve, making way for one of the most amazing natural spectacles in the world.

 1. THE CLASSIC SAFARI ESCAPE – Royal Mara Safari Lodge